armadillo-field-testing/analyst-scripts/README.md

 ## Getting Started/Prerequesites

 The contents of this repo are targetted for use on Ubuntu and Debian Linux system, but should be relatively easy to adapt to other flavours of Linux.
-Script are intentded for use with BASH 3.x+.
+Script are intended for use with BASH 3.x+.

-Useage is equally simple: Clone this repo and run scripts directly-- there's no installation beyind that.
+Useage is equally simple: Clone this repo and run scripts directly-- there's no installation beyond that.

 ## Script: system-updater.sh